allengueco/message_patterns/README.md

 ```
 python3 generate_graphs.py messages.csv seaborn-pastel
 ```
-This is the a very rough code and it is mainly me trying to learn matplotlib styles.
+This is the a very rough code and it is mainly me trying to learn matplotlib styles and answer some questions about trends.